ethersphere/swarm-guide/contents/up-and-download.rst

 Tar stream upload
 ------------------

 Tar is a traditional unix/linux file format for packing a directory structure into a single file.
-Swawrm provides a convenient way of using this format to make it possible to perform recursive uploads using the HTTP API.
+Swarm provides a convenient way of using this format to make it possible to perform recursive uploads using the HTTP API.

 .. code-block:: none